 - Ofsted inspections in their current guise stifle innovation and this leads to a narrowing of experience for children and young people.1

-- Recent research carried out by think tank DEMOS found that fear of the inspection regime is creating a toxic culture in schools and is failing to achieve its stated goal of improving education.7 The system is built on control and assumes a lack of trust.8Yet international evidence shows that trust within a school – between senior leadership, teachers, students and parents – improves educational outcomes.9
+- Think tank DEMOS found that fear of the inspection regime is creating a toxic culture in schools and is failing to achieve its stated goal of improving education.7 The system is built on control and assumes a lack of trust.8 Yet international evidence shows that trust within a school – between senior leadership, teachers, students and parents – improves educational outcomes.9

 - Teachers understand the need for accountability, but school evaluation is at its most effective when school communities understand its purpose and relevance.
-Overwhelming evidence from research10 and practice demonstrates that evaluation by schools themselves must be at the centre of school inspection and support.
+Overwhelming evidence from research11 and practice demonstrates that evaluation by schools themselves must be at the centre of school inspection and support.

-- The primary goal of school evaluation should be to help schools move forward through critical self-evaluation.
-Head teachers and teachers should be at the forefront of evaluating their school, with the inspectors' role being to scrutinise the self-evaluation rather than make judgements themselves without sufficient time and evidence.
+- Effective evaluation should equip teachers with the know-how to evaluate the quality of learning in their classrooms so that they do not have to rely on an external view.12 Head teachers and teachers should be at the forefront of evaluating their school, with the inspectors' role being to scrutinise the self-evaluation rather than make judgements themselves without sufficient time and evidence.

 1 John Macbeath (1999), Schools Must Speak for Themselves: The Case for School Self-Evaluation, London: Routledge.

 2 Harriet Waldegrave and Jonathan Simons (2014), Watching the Watchmen: The future of school inspections in England, London: Policy Exchange.
 Available at: http://www.policyexchange.org.uk/images/publications/watching%20the%20watchmen.pdf

-6 NUT, NUT School Inspection Survey Report.
+3 NUT, NUT School Inspection Survey Report.

 7 James Park (2013), Detoxifying School Accountability: The Case for Multi-Perspective Inspection.
 London: DEMOS.
-Available at: http://www.demos.co.uk/publications/detox.
+Available at: http://www.demos.co.uk/publications/detox

-10 Macbeath, Schools Must Speak for Themselves.
+11 Macbeath, Schools Must Speak for Themselves.